Magnetic-field control of interactions in alkaline-earth Rydberg atoms and applications to {\it XXZ} models: Introduction

 In this paper, we extend our previous work~\cite{kunimi2025proposal} to alkaline-earth(-like) Rydberg atoms.
 We focus on ${}^{88}$Sr and ${}^{174}$Yb, which are bosonic isotopes without nuclear spin.
 Specifically, we consider a pair of Rydberg states, $|ns,{}^3S_1,m_J\rangle$ and $|(n+1)s,{}^3S_1,m_J\rangle$, where $n$ is the principal quantum number and $m_J$ is the magnetic quantum number, and map them onto an effective spin-1/2 degree of freedom.
 As in our previous analysis of alkali atoms, we obtain the {\it XXZ} model as the effective Hamiltonian.
 We find that the behavior of the anisotropy parameter in ${}^{174}$Yb is significantly different from that in ${}^{88}$Sr and in alkali atoms.
 In particular, the anisotropy parameter reaches $|\delta| \gtrsim 10$ without fine-tuning of the field.
 We also find that ${}^{174}$Yb exhibits a F\"orster resonance around $n=83$ at low magnetic fields ($\sim 0.1~{\rm G}$).
 As applications of these properties, we show that the folded {\it XXZ} model~\cite{zadnik2021folded,zadnik2021folded2,pozsgay2021integrable} can be realized in one-dimensional chains of ${}^{174}$Yb Rydberg atoms and that a supersolid phase of hard-core bosons can emerge in a two-dimensional array~\cite{dang2008vacancy,danshita2010critical,Capogrosso-Sansone2010quantum,yamamoto2012quantum}.

 This paper is organized as follows.
 In Sec.~\ref{sec:Methods}, we present the method used to derive the effective quantum spin Hamiltonian.
 In Sec.~\ref{subsec:absence_of_magnetic_field}, we present the interaction parameters in the absence of a magnetic field and discuss the difference between ${}^{88}$Sr and ${}^{174}$Yb.
+In Sec.~\ref{subsec:physical_origin}, we discuss the physical origin of the large anisotropy parameter in ${}^{174}$Yb.
 In Sec.~\ref{subsec:presence_of_magnetic_field}, we present the corresponding results in the presence of a magnetic field.
 In Sec.~\ref{subsec:application_to_one-dimensional}, we derive the effective Hamiltonian for one-dimensional systems in the large-$|\delta|$ regime.
 In Sec.~\ref{subsec:application_to_two-dimensional_square_lattice}, we investigate the ground-state phase diagram of a two-dimensional square-lattice system and discuss the possibility of a supersolid phase.
 In Sec.~\ref{sec:Summary}, we summarize our results.
 Technical details are provided in the appendices.